Egyptian Mau breed information and advice

 Umbilical hernia

 Umbilical hernias have been reported in some lines of Egyptian Maus.
-These occur when there is a weakness in the stomach muscles around the belly button.
+These occur when there’s a weakness in the stomach muscles around the belly button.
 A bulge or protrusion may be visible as the abdominal organs push forward.
 Umbilical hernias are usually inherited and congenital (meaning that they are present from birth).
 Some hernias may resolve themselves, but others may need surgery.
 Umbilical hernias can be easily corrected when kittens are neutered.

 Is an Egyptian Mau cat right for you?